 “We want to try to really promote the subject teachers to get involved in the library more and get subject reading lists for all the different subjects," Michael said.

 Both Michael and Richie love using Oliver and are keen to spread the word.

 “It would be really nice to have more schools in Japan using Oliver v5," Richie said.

-A blog article about community life at British School in Tokyo is available here.
+If you would like to read more about this school, a blog article about community life at British School in Tokyo is available on our website.